lukiod/SIH2024-Team22-404BrainNotFound/README.md

-# Deepfake detection using Deep Learning (ResNext and LSTM)
+# Deepfake detection for Sih

 ## Give a Star⭐ to our Project